Eaternity/eaternity-website/_posts/app/0000-01-01-at-a-glance.md

           only CHF 1300/a year
         </div>
         <div class="teaserBox bgProfessionalBox">
-          <h3>For Restaurants</h3>
+          <h3>For restaurants</h3>
           <p>The «Pro»-Version of the Eaternity App has been developed for restaurants and provides</p>
           <ul class="small-push-bottom">
             <li>accurate and daily CO2-statistics on every meal and the restaurant as a whole.</li>
             <li>insightful illustrations and easily comprehensible reports</li>
-            <li>climate friendly meal awards for all meals which create 50% less carbon emissions than the average meal.</li>
+            <li>climate friendly meal awards for all meals that create 50% less carbon emissions than the average meal.</li>
           </ul>
           <p>The App provides food declarations compliant with EU Food Labelling Regulation for allergens and nutrition</p>
           <a href="/app/professional" class="button">Features & more <i class="fa fa-angle-right fa-lg"></i></a>